abhiyerra/refacebook/README.txt

 == DESCRIPTION:

-ReFacebook is a small facebook library tailored toward usage with Sinatra.
+ReFacebook is a facebook library and Sinatra extension.
-Currently it works with fbml as that seems to be the easiest route to go.

 == TODO: